 Past – You might feel trapped in the past but you’re away from that now and experiencing a new level of freedom.
 You remember the struggles it took to get you to where you are now, it was certainly painful.
 Recognise what led to that position and try to avoid it in future.
 This could relate to a job you just didn’t enjoy, a place you were living, people you didn’t like being around but are now free from.

 Present – Life isn’t at all without struggle or pain.
 Bad experiences help you learn and grow so we cannot avoid them at all.
 Life might seem tough right now but just remember that it’s only a transitional period and the pain will go.
 Everything may seem impossible or too much to cope with, but remember, all you have to do is persevere and you’ll eventually break free.
 The problem comes with giving up.
 Your willpower is more than you think it is.

-Future – Understand that life is just a series of trials.
+Future – The Eight of Swords tarot card ask you to understand that life is just a series of trials.
 It’ extremely rare that a life is peaceful and without negative influence.
 You will always have to deal with things you’d rather avoid, but you can make each ordeal easier by keeping it relative and in proportion.
 You’re never alone, even if you think you are; the woman is blindfolded but not gagged.

 The Eight of Swords in regards to life issues